History of International Mother Earth Day

 Earth Day in 2010 experienced difficulties due to greatly-funded oil lobbyists, a disinterested public, and climate-change deniers.
 Still, it managed to prevail as a relevant and powerful voice for Mother Earth.
 Around this time ‘A Billion Acts of Green’ was initiated as an environmental service project that grew to become ‘The Canopy Project’ with partners in 192 countries in the world.

-The General Assembly of the UN designated April 22 as the International Mother Earth day in 2009 through A/RES/63/278 resolution.
-The main goal is achieving persistent balance among social, economic and environmental needs, for present and future generations.
+The General Assembly of the UN-designated April 22 as the International Mother Earth day in 2009 through A/RES/63/278 resolution.
+The main goal is achieving a persistent balance among social, economic, and environmental needs, for present and future generations.

 International Mother Earth Day is a global event when more than 1 billion people from 192 countries in the world take an active environmental role.
+This year is the 50th anniversary of this global celebration of Mother Earth.
 April 22 is a day of civic participation and political action.
 The many involved plant trees, clean up their cities and roads, meet official government representatives, organize protests and sign petitions.
 On the other hand, official institutions, governments, and corporations announce sustainability measures and make pledges for greener future.
 World faith leaders use International Mother Earth Day to send powerful messages that we must protect the biodiversity we were gifted with.